CARIN Consumer Directed Payer Data Exchange (CARIN IG for Blue Button®)

 ExplanationOfBenefit_ServiceDate

-Date of the service for the EOB.
-The service-date search parameter simplifies search, since a client doesn’t need to know that for inpatient and outpatient institutional EOB dates they need to search by billablePeriod, for a pharmacy EOB by item.servicedDate, for a professional and non-clinician EOB - by item.servicedPeriod and for an oral EOB – by item.servicedPeriod.
+The service-date search parameter is meant to simplify the search for the client enabling them to use one search parameter across EoB types for the service date.
+With this parameter. the client doesn't need to know that for inpatient and outpatient institutional EOB dates they need to search by billablePeriod, for a pharmacy EOB by item.servicedDate, for a professional and non-clinician EOB - by item.servicedPeriod and for an oral EOB – by item.servicedPeriod.

 ExplanationOfBenefit_ServiceStartDate